Customs compliance made easy

 Determine whether you can ship your commodity

-Many countries have restrictions on which commodities may be shipped across their borders and which services may be used to ship them.
-Get detailed information about these restrictions in our country profiles.
+Many countries or territories have restrictions on which commodities may be shipped across their borders and which services may be used to ship them.
+Get detailed information about these restrictions in our country or territory profiles.
 Plus, make sure you’re not shipping a prohibited item or shipping to a denied party.

 Select your broker

 Inaccurate or incomplete broker information can cause shipping delays.
 You can take advantage of FedEx brokerage® services or designate your own broker.
 If you choose FedEx brokerage services, don’t forget to send us your power of attorney (POA) to authorize us to perform customs clearance on your behalf.

 Identify commonly used customs documents

 Depending on the specific product you’re shipping and the country or territory you’re shipping to, you may need to include:

 - Commercial Invoice

 - North American Free Trade Agreement Certificate of Origin